Job Training at No Cost for Arkansans Who Quality

 Any Arkansas resident (or resident of a neighboring state that works in AR) who feels they may qualify is encouraged to apply.

-Once you have submitted your completed application and all required documentation, you should hear from us within 1 week (5 business days).
+Once you have submitted your completed application and all required documentation, you should hear from us within 21 days.

 No, funding is only available for one training program per person.

 Once you have completed a training confirmation form, a member of the Reimagine Project staff will process your registration and send you an email when it is complete.
 You do not need to register for the training program on your own.

 There is no deadline but a staff member will follow up with you in a few days after it was emailed to you if it has not been submitted.
 Notify a member of our staff if you have a specific enrollment date in mind.